nickoala/telepot/README.md

 - Fixed `pip install` syntax error
 - Having wasted a lot of version numbers, I finally get a better hang of setup.py, pip, and PyPI.

-**2.0 (2015-09-11)**

-- Conforms to latest Telegram Bot API as of [September 7, 2015](https://core.telegram.org/bots/api-changelog)
-- Added an async version for Python 3.4
-- Added a `file_link` field to some namedtuples, in response to a not-yet-documented change in Bot API
-- Better exception handling on receiving invalid JSON responses

 **[Go to full changelog »](https://github.com/nickoala/telepot/blob/master/CHANGELOG.md)**